IvanPlisyakov/Material-Complexity-Visualizer/Documentation/Troubleshooting.md

 To investigate, double-click the function call to open the function body and analyze internal costs there.

+### LandscapeLayerBlend cost drops after Break → Make passthrough

+**Symptoms:** A `LandscapeLayerBlend` output wire shows cost X (e.g., 1340).
+After splitting through `BreakMaterialAttributes` and recombining with `MakeMaterialAttributes`, the output wire shows noticeably lower cost (e.g., 900).

+**Explanation:** This is a known limitation of MCV's per-attribute cost model, not a bug.

+`LandscapeLayerBlend` blends N material layers using Height and Alpha scalar inputs as blending weights for each layer.
+These blending weight computations have real GPU cost — but they operate on scalars, not on material attribute channels.
+MCV tracks cost per material attribute (BaseColor, Normal, Roughness, etc.).

+The blending weight overhead cannot be attributed to any single attribute channel — it is shared infrastructure that runs once regardless of how many attributes are reconnected.
+When `BreakMaterialAttributes` splits the output into per-attribute wires, it passes along only the per-attribute costs.
+The blending infrastructure overhead is not carried through.

+**Is this wrong?** No. The per-attribute cost after `BreakMaterialAttributes` is correct for the attribute pipeline — it accurately represents what each channel costs to produce.
+The gap represents blending infrastructure shared across all outputs.

+**Workaround:** To see the full cost including blending overhead, inspect the wire **before** `BreakMaterialAttributes` in the tooltip.
+The `LandscapeLayerBlend` output wire cost includes everything.

 ---

 ## Settings Issues